isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 “Yes, I visited Dan Kazuo’s second house.
 There was no sign of anyone living there, but I excused myself and entered the house through the garden.
 There was a dock below, and I could see Fukuoka City on the opposite shore.
 I suppose he was driven away by various pains in this landscape...Man can easily endure the pains of disease...Healing from the pains of the heart is more difficult...This house was filled with the passions of three women.
 Ritsuko, who died, Keiko, who appears in his novel ‘House on Fire’, and his wife.
 I think he was always closely watched by the three of them and would not fit into that small house.

-“Your way of reading books is always a little different from others…”
+“Your way of reading books is always a little different from others...”

 I wondered if the fine June weather would keep pumping the seawater up into the sky?
 The series of landscapes that were distant shadows of islands and cityscapes blurred as if seen through an azure screen.